Aviva invests £110 million in Connected Kerb

 Connected Kerb, a British EV charging provider, has launched a new on-street charge point for EV users without driveways.
 The Chameleon is a charger in the style of a bollard and requires no planning permission.
 It is available as a single or dual charge socket in both 7 kW and 22 kW and follows the […]

-Today, Paua, a newcomer to the e-mobility space announced in 2020, published a milestone.
-The roaming business says it has now signed up companies amounting to access to 10,000 charge points across the UK.
-Their clients include leading providers such as Osprey, Fastned, Ionity, Connected Kerb, Char.gy, and Mer.
+Paua, a newcomer to the e-mobility space founded in 2020, says it has reached a milestone with its roaming network now allowing access to 10,000 charge points across the UK.
+Their partners include leading providers such as Osprey, Fastned, Ionity, Connected Kerb, Char.gy, and Mer.

 Connected Kerb to install 190,000 charge points